chapagain/kaggle-competitions-solution/README.md

 Guides and solutions are present in [Jupyter Notebook](http://jupyter.org/) format.

+Programming Language: Python

-Dataset are taken from Kaggle Competitions.
+Datasets are taken from Kaggle Competitions.

 ## Competitions